 This general home staging trick when appealing to buyers is the more space you can provide the better.
 Potential home buyers love spacious properties within the home because typically they have a lot of things that need to have a place to go.
 With that being said give your unused fireplace a purpose as a storage unit in the home staging.
 All you have to do is clean out the fireplace (thoroughly) and if you would like to, paint the inside.
-There are... spray paints that are water-based so you can use them indoors without having to worry about the toxins.
-After you have cleaned and/or painted the fireplace then, filled it with books, collectibles, artificial fire logs, heirlooms etc. The choice is yours for the design elements you want in the fireplace.
+There are spray paints that are water-based so you can use them indoors without having to worry about the toxins.
+After you have cleaned and/or painted the fireplace, fill it with books, collectibles, artificial fire logs, heirlooms, etc. The choice is yours for the design elements you want in the fireplace.

 Consider Concealing or Hiding your Fireplace

-Whether you are staging a home for sale or you just moved into a new home, an unused fireplace can become a feature, rather than an eyesore.
-However, it can come with some imperfections that that can cause headaches and an unused fireplace is one of them.
-Fortunately, there... are ways to work around the unused fireplace flaw.
+Whether you are staging a home for sale or you just moved into a new home, an unused fireplace can become a feature rather than an eyesore.
+However, it can come with some imperfections that can cause headaches and an unused fireplace is one of them.
+Fortunately, there are ways to work around the unused fireplace flaw.
 It just takes some imagination, a few creative approaches, and a wonderful outcome should emerge for your home staging.
-If your fireplace is located near a room that has beautiful decor or beautiful appliances like a gourmet kitchen, take decorative cues from that room.
+If your fireplace is located near a room that has beautiful decor or beautiful appliances such as a gourmet kitchen, take decorative cues from that room.